After denial, Indonesia sees mounting coronavirus deaths

 Rather than focus on creating social distancing guidelines or ramping up testing, Putranto credited Indonesian “immunity” and the strength of prayer for the country’s lack of any infections.
 He dismissed as “insulting” a report by Harvard University researchers that said Indonesia must have elected not to report its cases.

-Meanwhile, Indonesia’s southern neighbor Australia and some fellow Southeast Asian countries such as Singapore were quick out of the gate to address the crisis, taking actions as early as the end of January that included containment and tracing measures.
+Meanwhile, Indonesia’s southern neighbor Australia and some fellow Southeast Asian countries such as Singapore were quick to address the crisis, taking action as early as late January that included containment and tracing measures.

-Indonesia, on the other hand, did not even confirm its first case of the virus until early March.
-As of Tuesday, the nation had reported at least 7,135 infections — including 616 deaths from COVID-19, the disease caused by the virus, more fatalities than any Asian country other than China.
+Indonesia did not even confirm its first case of the virus until early March.
+As of Tuesday, the nation had reported at least 7,135 infections — including 616 deaths.
+That’s more COVID-19 fatalities than all other Asian counties except China.

-Indonesian President Joko Widodo acknowledged last month that the government had chosen to keep the public misinformed about the state of the coronavirus in the country.
+Indonesian President Joko Widodo acknowledged last month that the government chose to keep the public misinformed about the state of the coronavirus in the country.

 “Indeed, we did not deliver certain information to the public because we did not want to stir panic,” he said.

-Suspicion over the lack of cases in Indonesia began to grow when a Chinese tourist who had traveled from Wuhan — the central Chinese city where the pandemic started late last year — to the Indonesian resort island of Bali tested positive for the coronavirus when he returned to China in early February.
+Suspicion over the lack of cases in Indonesia grew when a Chinese tourist who had traveled to the Indonesia resort island of Bali from Wuhan — the central Chinese city where the pandemic started late last year — tested positive for the coronavirus when he returned to China in early February.

-Indonesian authorities, however, immediately played down the incident, with Defense Minister Muhammad Mahfud declaring, “The coronavirus does not exist in Indonesia.”
+Indonesian authorities played down the event, with Defense Minister Muhammad Mahfud declaring, “The coronavirus does not exist in Indonesia.”

 Widodo, perhaps spurred by a desire for economic growth, promoted Putranto’s theories, ignoring the likelihood that the vast archipelago nation had virus cases.

-But there was skepticism among the public, especially after local media reported cases of Indonesian patients with pneumonia-like symptoms dying.
-The government’s apparent lack of transparency caused many Indonesians to seek information on their own about social distancing, with some even choosing to quarantine themselves.
+But there was public skepticism, especially after local media reported cases of Indonesian patients dying after suffering pneumonia-like symptoms.
+The government’s apparent lack of transparency caused many Indonesians to seek information on their own about social distancing.
+Some quarantined themselves.

-Pandu Riono, an epidemiology expert at the University of Indonesia, estimated that the country had cases of the virus as early as January, but that limited testing capabilities had caused them to go undetected.
+Pandu Riono, an epidemiology expert at the University of Indonesia, estimated that the country had cases of the virus as early as January that went undetected because of limited testing capabilities.

 The turning point came when the government announced the country’s two first cases on March 2.
-Dozens of other infections were confirmed over the next couple of weeks, prompting Widodo’s administration to finally take serious measures, including ordering nationwide social distancing and suspending all nonessential activities.
+Dozens more infections were confirmed within weeks, prompting Widodo’s administration to order nationwide social distancing and the suspension of all nonessential activities.

 “This outbreak affected my life worse than a tsunami,” said Risti Ameliana, a resident of Jakarta, Indonesia’s capital.
 “But falling trust in government makes it harder, as this is a global pandemic.”